material-components/material-components-web/packages/mdc-menu-surface/README.md

 `setAnchorCorner(Corner) => void` | Proxies to the foundation's `setAnchorCorner(Corner)` method.
 `setAnchorMargin(AnchorMargin) => void` | Proxies to the foundation's `setAnchorMargin(AnchorMargin)` method.
 `setFixedPosition(isFixed: boolean) => void` | Adds the `mdc-menu-surface--fixed` class to the `mdc-menu-surface` element.
 Proxies to the foundation's `setIsHoisted()` and `setFixedPosition()` methods.
+`setAbsolutePosition(x: number, y: number) => void` | Proxies to the foundation's `setAbsolutePosition(x, y)` method.
+Used to set the absolute x/y position of the menu on the page.
+Should only be used when the menu is hoisted to the body.
 `setMenuSurfaceAnchorElement(element: Element) => void` | Changes the element used as an anchor for `menu-surface` positioning logic.
 Should be used with conjunction with `hoistMenuToBody()`.
 `hoistMenuToBody() => void` | Removes the `menu-surface` element from the DOM and appends it to the `body` element.
 Should be used to overcome `overflow: hidden` issues.
 `setIsHoisted() => void` | Proxies tot he foundation's `setIsHoisted` method.